thirdweb-dev/thirdweb-cli/create-readme.md

 `thirdweb create` comes with the following options:

 - **--ts, --typescript** - Initialize as a TypeScript project.
-- **-e, --example [name]** - An example to bootstrap the app with.
+- **-t, --template [name]** - An example to bootstrap the app with.
 You can use an example name from the [thirdweb-example organization](https://github.com/thirdweb-example).
 - **--use-npm** - Explicitly tell the CLI to bootstrap the app using npm.
 To bootstrap using yarn we recommend to run `yarn thirdweb@latest create`
 - **--use-pnpm** - Explicitly tell the CLI to bootstrap the app using pnpm.
 To bootstrap using pnpm we recommend running `yarn thirdweb@latest create`